MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/toscalarfunction.md

 calculate a total count of events, and then use the result to filter groups that exceed a certain percent of all events.

-Statements must be separated by a semicolon, otherwise they will not be considered part of the same query.
+Any two statements must be separated by a semicolon.

 ## Syntax